 There are some exemptions and people who get dental treatment for free including:

 - Pregnant women

 - Women who have given birth less than 12 months ago

 - Young adults under the age of 19 and in full-time education

 Everyone else will have to pay for dental treatment as explained above.

 What Is An Excess?

 When you take out a plan you can specify how much you want your excess, or deductible to be when you claim for treatment.
 The higher you make your excess, the less you will have to pay each month.
-If you don’t think that you will have much work than this might be the best option because it could work out cheaper over the long term.
-It varies from plan-to-plan and you will have to take in to consideration your circumstances when deciding.
+If you don’t think that you will have much work then this might be the best option because it could work out cheaper over the long term.
+It varies from plan-to-plan and you will have to take into consideration your circumstances when deciding.